HalimaHamood/TM_landingPage/README.md

 # Task Manager landing_Page

 ### Description
 Landing page (Task manager) is a website built for Esbaar company.
-It's a desktop website, still not responsive.
+It's a desktop view, still not responsive.
 This tool will help Esbaar employees to track and manage their day-to-day task and they can subscribe to the company's newsletter.

 ### ScreenShot of part of the landing page